 A nurse that I used to work with developed an addiction a number of years back.
 When it came out, in order to have any hope of getting his job and his nursing license back, he was required to see an addictions specialist and adhere to the treatment plan that was set out.
 One of the elements of the treatment plan this doctor came up with was attending Alcoholics Anonymous (AA) meetings.

-This nurse is an atheist, and didn’t find AA helpful at all.
-He refused to continue going to meetings, and ended up getting fired by the health authority for not following his treatment plan.
+This nurse is an atheist.
+He tried AA but didn’t find it helpful at all, as it just didn’t mesh with his personal brief system.
+He refused to continue going to meetings, and despite being keen to engage in other forms of treatment, he was fired by the health authority for not following his treatment plan.
 He ended up taking the issue to the provincial Human Rights Tribunal, complaining that he was discriminated against on religious grounds because he was an atheist.
-According to an article on the CBC website a couple of months ago, a settlement was reached between the nurse and the health authority, and the health authority will no longer require health professionals to attend 12-sep groups if it goes against their religious beliefs.
+According to an article on the CBC website a couple of months ago, a settlement was reached between the nurse and the health authority.
+As a result, the health authority will no longer require health professionals to attend 12-step groups if it goes against their religious beliefs.

 While AA is Christian-influenced, it isn’t associated with any particular religion or denomination.
 Still, a higher power plays a major role in the 12 steps.

-While a self-help fellowship is not necessarily a bad thing, it seems like a strange thing for an addictions doctor to lean on as a non-negotiable part of a treatment plan.
+While a self-help fellowship isn’t a bad thing, it seems strange for an addictions doctor to insist on as a non-negotiable part of a treatment plan.
 It’s not as though there aren’t other treatments available.
-There are other group-based programs available, such as SMART Recovery, which is based on a form of psychotherapy called rational emotive behaviour therapy.
-The CBC news story mentions that for this particular nurse the game-changer was the drug naltrexone, which blocks the effects of opioids and alcohol.
+There are other group-based programs available, such as SMART Recovery; it’s based on a form of psychotherapy called rational emotive behaviour therapy.
+My former colleague was highly motivated to participate in secular groups like SMART Recovery, but the addictions doctor wouldn’t accept that as a substitute for AA.
+The CBC news story also mentions that for this particular nurse, the game-changer in really moving forward with his recovery was the medication naltrexone, which blocks the effects of opioids and alcohol.

-I’ve never had a substance use disorder, but if I did, I can say with certainty that AA would not work for this card-carrying member of the atheist party.
+I’ve never had a substance use disorder, but if I did, I can say with certainty that AA would not be a good fit for me; it’s just very different from my way of looking at the world.
 If I wasn’t interested in treatment at all I’d probably be trying to say no to a lot of different things, but I think someone can be fully committed to recovery and still not want to do AA.
+For me, SMART Recovery sounds like it would be right up my alley.

 When it comes to any form of addictions treatment, what works for one person won’t work for another, and it’s hard to know which it will be until someone tries the particular form of treatment.
-If addictions treatment providers are so rigid that they want to adhere to their plan rather than go with what’s effective for the patient with the addiction, that’s really not accomplishing much of anything.
+If addictions treatment providers are so rigid that they want to adhere to their own plan rather than go with what’s most effective for the patient with the addiction, that’s really not accomplishing much of anything.
+It’s just like if a doctor was trying to treat me with their antipsychotic of choice; if it wasn’t working, I would expect them to switch me to their second choice antidepressant rather than keep me on the first because they were so confident that it was the only one that would work.

 Do you think AA should ever be forced on people who don’t believe in God in any form?